Matsu Islands: Politics and government

-Matsu Islands are administered as Lienchiang County under the Fujian Provincial Government.
+The Matsu Islands are administered as Lienchiang County under the Fujian Provincial Government.
 Nangan Township is the county seat which houses the Lienchiang County Government and Lienchiang County Council.
 The county is headed by a magistrate, elected every four years in the ROC local elections.
-The incumbent magistrate is Liu Cheng-ying of Kuomintang.
+The incumbent magistrate is Wang Chung-ming of Kuomintang.
 The Lienchiang County Council seat is dominated by Kuomintang legislators.

 Administrative divisions

 Lienchiang County is divided into four rural townships.
 It is further divided into 22 villages and 137 neighborhoods (鄰).
 Lienchiang County is the only county in Taiwan which does not have a city or an urban township.
 The county seat is Nangan Township (Nankan).

 All the townships administer more than one island.

 Magistrates

 Before 1993, county magistrates were appointed.